PSDI-UK/psdi-common-style/README.md

-# CSS Template
+# PSDI Common Style

 This project provides common resources to help provide a consistent style across PSDI websites.
-The contents of the "public/" directory are deployed at https://psdi-uk.github.io/css-template/, and can be imported by other projects to use the PSDI style and elements.
+The contents of this project are are deployed live at https://psdi-uk.github.io/psdi-common-style/, and can be imported by other projects to use the PSDI style and elements.

 ## Contributors